osamarehman/n8n_docker_script/README.md

 - **Network Requirements:**
   - Domain name (optional, for HTTPS)
-  - DNS pointing to your server IP
+  - DNS pointing to your server IP (A record for main domain)
+  - DNS wildcard or individual subdomains (for subdomain routing)
   - Ports 80, 443 open for HTTPS

 ## 🔧 Configuration Variables